sunshinecuneo/Psychic-Game/README.md

 gaps and spotting even more missing semicolons and all of my misspellings!
 I'd be lost without you Sangeetha!

-Stay tuned for my next masterpiece, Crystal Collector, crashing on to the scene sonner than I'd like to think about!
+Stay tuned for my next masterpiece, Crystal Collector, crashing on to the scene sooner than I'd like to think about!